-At the University of Nairobi lecturers who are doctors at Kenyatta National Hospital and Chiromo mortuary joined the strike, but mortuary services were not affected.
+University of Nairobi lecturers, who are doctors at Kenyatta National Hospital and Chiromo mortuary, joined the strike but mortuary services were not affected.

-Lecturers at Moi University held talks for about three hours before marching to the administration block and to announce they had joined the strike.
+Lecturers at Moi University held talks for about three hours before marching to the administration block and announcing that they had joined the strike.

-At Kenyatta National Hospital, where 150 post-graduate students work in casualty, dental and orthopaedic surgery, radiology, pharmacy, pathology and gynaecology, some postgraduate students walked out to join the strike.
+At Kenyatta National Hospital, where 150 post-graduate students work in casualty, dental and orthopaedic surgery, radiology, pharmacy, pathology and gynaecology, as well as other post-graduate students participated in the strike action.
 Many students supported the strike, saying poor pay had been the cause of low morale among academic staff.

-As soon as the strike began a meeting was organised at the Ministry of Labour headquarters in Nairobi between a hurriedly appointed government panel and officials of Uasu and the universities.
+As soon as the strike began a meeting was organised at the Ministry of Labour headquarters in Nairobi between a hurriedly appointed government panel and officials of UASU and the universities.

-There is widespread pressure on the government to reach a speedy settlement, including from Catholic bishops, teachers and parents and the former ruling party, the Kenya African National Union (Kanu).
-However The Nation reports, "one sticking point to a quick settlement is likely to be the government's inability to give an immediate award in case it jeopardises talks with the International Monetary Fund (IMF), scheduled for later this month."
+There is widespread pressure on the government to reach a speedy settlement, including from Catholic bishops, teachers and parents and the former ruling party, the Kenya African National Union (KANU).
+However, the Nation reports, "one sticking point to a quick settlement is likely to be the government's inability to give an immediate award in case it jeopardises talks with the International Monetary Fund (IMF), scheduled for later this month."

-Education Permanent Secretary Karega Mutahi had told the paper that consultations were going on to have the matter resolved by the Labour ministry.
+Education Permanent Secretary Karega Mutahi had told the paper that consultations were being held to have the matter resolved by the Labour ministry.
 "As we wait for our minister to come back from an official trip abroad, we are consulting our labour experts on how to handle the matter."